River Hiz: Toponymy

 The z in Hiz is a Domesday-Book abbreviation for ts (or tch), and Hiz is properly pronounced "Hitch".
 This fact seems to be little known, and Hiz is now normally said as it is spelled.
 It may take its name from the Hicce tribe, who inhabited the area and gave their name to Hitchin.
-Ekwall says that Hiz/Hitch is a probably back-formation from Hitchin, which in turn is the dative plural of Hicce.
+Eilert Ekwall says that Hiz/Hitch is a probable back-formation from Hitchin, which in turn is the dative plural of Hicce.

-Norden says the name is derived from a wood called Hitch, but Ekwall believes this is a conflation with Wychwood, for which the Old English is Hwiccawudu.
+John Norden says the name is derived from a wood called Hitch, but Ekwall believes this is a conflation with Wychwood, for which the Old English is Hwiccawudu.